-University of California Fellowships & Grants
+University of California Awards & Grants

 UC Humanities Research Institute (UCHRI)

 A multi-campus research unit of the UC Office of the President based on the UC Irvine campus.
 The institute seeks to address topics traditional to the humanities in disciplines such as literature, philosophy, classics, languages, and history, as well as the pressing human dimensions that arise in the social and natural sciences, medicine, technology, and the professions.
-Fellowships provide a stipend plus a housing allowance.
+Awards provide a stipend plus a housing allowance.

 UC-Mexus Dissertation Research Grants

 For dissertation research which involves collaboration with a Mexican institution and/or scholars, or which addresses issues of importance to Mexico or the Mexican-origin population in California.
 Awards are tenable in the U.S. and Mexico.
 Grants of up to $12,000, for a period up to 2 years, for travel and research costs.